Are sessions currently conducted in person?

 For some patients, it can be incredibly difficult to talk about and face the reality of their issues, but we will do our best to help you feel comfortable as you work to share your life experiences with us.

-At our mental health private practice, you can have the utmost degree of confidence that our team of expert therapists will respond to you with understanding and compassion at every turn.
+You can have the utmost degree of confidence that our team of expert therapists will respond to you with understanding and compassion at every turn.

 What types of therapy are included in the Intensive Outpatient Program?